 Symptoms of COVID-19 may appear two to 14 days after exposure to the virus.
-People with these symptoms or a combination of symptoms may have COVID-19: fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
-This list doesn’t include all possible symptoms.
-Contact your doctor if you’re experiencing any other symptoms that are severe or concerning to you.
+People with these symptoms or a combination of symptoms may have COVID-19: fever or chills; cough; shortness of breath or difficulty breathing; fatigue; muscle or body aches; headache; new loss of taste or smell; sore throat; congestion or runny nose; nausea, vomiting or diarrhea.
+This list does not include all possible symptoms.
+Contact your doctor if you are experiencing other symptoms that are concerning to you.

-According to the Centers for Disease Control and Prevention (CDC), older adults and people who have underlying medical conditions, such as heart or lung disease or diabetes, seem to be at higher risk for developing more serious complications from COVID-19.
-Visit cdc.gov/coronavirus to learn more about people at higher risk of experiencing complications from COVID-19.
+According to the CDC, older adults and people who have underlying medical conditions, such as heart or lung disease or diabetes, are at higher risk of developing serious complications from COVID-19.
+Learn more about people at higher risk of experiencing complications from COVID-19.

-What can I do to reduce the risk of possible exposure to COVID-19 and protect myself and my family?
+What can I do to reduce the risk of possible exposure to COVID-19 and protect my family and myself?

-Practice proper hygiene: Because we know COVID-19 is primarily spread from an infected person’s cough or sneeze, it’s important that we all practice proper hygiene.
+Practice proper hygiene: It is important that we all practice proper hygiene because we know COVID-19 primarily spreads from an infected person’s cough or sneeze:

-- Cover your coughs and sneezes with the bend of your arm — even when you’re wearing a mask.
+- Cover your coughs and sneezes with the bend of your arm — even when you are wearing a mask.

 - Wash your hands frequently with soap and warm water for at least 20 seconds at a time.
 If soap and water are not available, use an alcohol-based hand sanitizer with at least 60 percent alcohol.

-- Avoid touching your face (eyes, nose, mouth) with your hands.
+- Avoid touching your face (eyes, nose and mouth) with your hands.

 - Regularly clean often-touched surfaces with disinfectant.
 These types of surfaces include tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.

-Follow public health guidelines: Please follow public health guidelines for group gatherings and travel in addition to the above safety steps:
+Follow public health guidelines: Please follow public health guidelines for wearing masks, group gatherings and travel in addition to the above safety steps:

-What should I do if I think I’m experiencing symptoms of COVID-19?
+What should I do if I am experiencing symptoms of COVID-19?

-If you think you’re experiencing COVID-19 symptoms, it’s important for you to stay home and limit your interactions with other people as much as possible.
+If you think you are experiencing COVID-19 symptoms, it is important for you to stay home and limit your interactions with other people as much as possible.
 Then, call your doctor for medical advice.
-At Nuvance Health, you can schedule a Virtual Visit and have a remote consultation with your doctor.
-For more information, to schedule an appointment, or to find a doctor, visit nuvancehealth.org/virtualvisits.
+At Nuvance Health, you can schedule a telehealth visit and have a remote consultation with your doctor.

-Please don’t go directly to your doctor’s office, emergency department, or another medical facility without calling ahead first to let them know about your symptoms.
+Please do not go directly to your doctor’s office, emergency department or another medical facility without calling ahead first to let them know about your symptoms.
 Only go to the emergency department if you need emergency care.

-Criteria for COVID-19 testing continues to evolve as testing capacity expands.
-Please call your doctor to determine if you meet criteria for a COVID-19 test based on the latest guidelines.
-For more information about the COVID-19 testing at Nuvance Health, please visit nuvancehealth.org/coronavirus.
+Please call your doctor to determine if you meet criteria for a COVID-19 test based on the latest guidelines:

 Treatment and recovery